LuborRod/fin_test/README.md

 P.S
-    I know about API Authentication by tokens.I missed it on purpose by your advice.
+    I know about API Authentication by tokens.I missed it for speed.
 Also, I didn't open 443 port for HTTPS.
 I skipped `creating user/top-up wallet`.
 If I did this in real life, I would also add different currencies to wallets.
 But you gave me several clean hours for this task, that's why some moments are missed.